dgourianov/metis_projects/Project_5_food_image_class/README.md

-# Project 5 - Food Image Classification Using Deep Learning Algorithms
+# Food Image Classification Using Deep Learning Algorithms

 In this project I built a Convolutional Neural Network model to classify 107 categories of food images.
 I applied Transfer Learning framework to improve model's metrics and developed a  Flask web app to make model available for end-users.